-Following the ‘rebel clubs’ breakaway from rugby union, the Black and Whites were to establish themselves from rebellious to feared as they became a driving force in the early years of rugby league.
+Following the ‘rebel clubs’ breakaway from rugby union, the Airlie Birds, playing at the Boulevard, were to establish themselves from rebellious to feared as they became a driving force in the early years of rugby league.

-Largely due to the prolific try scoring of Boulevard hero Jack Harrison, Hull FC and finals were regularly put together, with Hull wining the most prestigious trophy of all, the Challenge Cup, for the first time in 1914.
+Largely due to the prolific try scoring of Boulevard hero Jack Harrison, Hull FC and finals were regularly put together, with the club wining the most prestigious trophy of all, the Challenge Cup, for the first time in 1914.

-It was the caldron of noise and intimidation that brought the peak of the historic and sometimes brutal Hull Derby, a marvellous occasion, the Boulevard brought fear into Rovers, it was a war zone, and never a place for the faint hearted.
+It was the caldron of noise and intimidation that brought the peak of the historic and sometimes brutal Hull Derby, a marvellous occasion, in which the Boulevard brought fear into the old enemy – it was a war zone, and never a place for the faint hearted.

-The most famous of rugby league songs, “Old Faithful”, was first heard fresh on the Boulevard terraces.
+The most famous of rugby league songs, “Old Faithful”, was first heard fresh on the Boulevard terraces in the 1930s.
 Often considered as the spark to ignite the fire in the team, final appearances often ended in heartbreak, yet still the Boulevard remained as hostile as ever.

-Under Roy Francis’ guidance the 1950s were ruled by a fearsome pack adorning the famous turf.
-Ankle deep in mud they were, but eminent to history, the Drake Twins physical authority, the steel of Harry Markum and the flair of Johnny Whiteley brought dominance, respect, and finals aplenty.
-The Boulevard was their church, they lived on it, with modern training methods seen in the modern day game lavished to their daily routines.
+On a lighter note, under Roy Francis’ guidance the 1950s were ruled by a fearsome pack adorning the famous turf.
+Ankle deep in mud they were, but eminent to history, the Drake Twins’ physical authority, the steel of Harry Markum and the flair of Johnny Whiteley brought dominance, respect, and finals aplenty.
+The Boulevard was their church, they lived on it, with modern training methods seen in the modern-day game lavished to their daily routines.